ajalmaguer/student-portal/README.md

 # I Wanna Roomie - My First Angular App

 This is my final project for GA's [Web Development Immersive](https://generalassemb.ly/education/web-development-immersive) Program and it is my first full MEAN Stack (mongo, express, angular, node) app.
+It's basically an AirBnB clone.
+My goal in this class was to figure out how to implement user features rather than trying to figure out how to create good UX and then implement them.
+Also, the idea to clone AirBnB came from my friend who asked me for a better way to find roommates within her grad school program.
+So an airbnb clone seemed appropriate.

-It is a full-fledged single page app with a Restful API in the backend and Angular JS making all the updates on the client side.
+This is a full-fledged single page app with a Restful API in the backend and Angular JS making all the updates on the client side.
 Since this was a learning experience.
 I also learned how to use Angular 1 components and it's component router rather than using the ui-router, since I built practice apps using the ui-router in class.
 Thanks to my instructor Hannah Howard for teaching me the basics of Angular 1 components and component router!

 ## Overview